 Who will be responsible for paying for health care amounts and how is that determined?

 It depends on whether your state's child support statutes cover that or not.
 In many cases states require the higher wage earner to pay insurance premiums and a larger proportion of expenses not covered by insurance.
 Your agreement should address

-future dental care (orthodontia) and other potential medical needs (e.g. psychiatrists, psychotherapists) or any other area of health care.
+future dental care (and orthodontia) and other potential medical needs (e.g. psychiatrists, psychotherapists) or any other area of health care.

 He tells me he can't afford to pay both child support and day care expenses, and I know I can't.
 What now?

-If you two can't agree on this right away, you can request a temporary order from the court directing your spouse to pay for day care.
-You will need to negotiate this issue though, for the future.
+If you two can't agree on this right away, you can request a temporary or permanent order from the court directing your spouse to pay for day care.
+You can negotiate this issue though, for the future.
 If you can't agree and there is no temporary order, child care would likely be suspended and whatever damage comes from that will result.

 The kids will spend summers every year with me.
 Must I continue to pay full child support even though they are here with me?

 The court order that becomes your divorce decree requires that you pay a certain amount periodically.
-You cannot change that unless you negotiate it beforehand and have it specified in your agreement.
+You cannot change that unless you negotiate it beforehand and have it specified in your agreement or go back to court.
 Remember that expenses still occur at the children's primary home even though they are with you.

 This will depend on your ex being agreeable to paying college costs.
 Your very best option is to get an agreement to pay college costs in the settlement agreement during divorce, and have the agreement be incorporated into the final divorce decree.
 Consider setting up custodial education savings accounts like 529 Plans, UGMA, UTMA and the like.
 See a handy College for Saving

 Even though I will be the custodial parent, my spouse tells me I will be required to pay him child support.
 Is that true?